 - Vitraglas Lining: The tanks of Bradford White water heaters are glass lined with Vitraglas.
 Vitraglas is a material that is sprayed on the inside of the tanks and help protect the metal part of the water heater tank from failing prematurely.
 This lining resists corrosion, is long lasting, and lengthens the lifespan of the water heater. read more here

 - Brass drain valve: Many people don’t know that the drain valve is the weakest point of a water heater.
 Most water heaters sold by home improvement stores have a drain valve that is made from plastic which can burst apart over time.
 When you think about it, why on earth would a manufacturer install a plastic drain on the bottom of the water heater which constantly heats up every day?
-The brass drain valves from Bradford White operate by turning a flat head screwdriver on the opening to control the water flow.
+The brass drain valves from Bradford White operates by turning a flat head screwdriver on the opening to control the water flow.
 These openings are more reliable than the plastic valves which can sometimes get stuck in the open position.

 - Magnesium Anode Rod: The two most common Anode Rod materials are Magnesium or Aluminum.
 Aluminum is not an ideal material as when the Anode Rod breaks down, it can break apart and become sludge on the bottom of the water heater.
 This sludge can also cause a popping sound when the gas water heater kicks on and begins heating up the bottom of the water heater.
 In addition, it is not uncommon for the sludge to drift out through the hot water outlet

-This photo shows severe corrosion of the water heater burner assembly on the bottom of the water heater.
+- Severe corrosion of the water heater burner assembly on the bottom of the water heater.

-The welds of the water heater tank are beginning to show signs of corrosion.
+- The welds of the water heater tank are beginning to show signs of corrosion.
 Even though there is no physical water present, this is a warning sign that the tank may be beginning to deteriorate.